 Unexpected Mechanical Issues

-In addition, when a mechanical failure occurs on the trail, drivers may have a harder time bringing the vehicle back safely.
-In some cases, drivers may end up stranded, with no reasonable way to get back to a road.
+In addition, when a mechanical failure occurs on the trail, drivers may have a more challenging time bringing the vehicle back safely.
+In some cases, drivers may end up stranded, with no reasonable way to return.

 After a Side-by-Side Accident, Can You Pursue Compensation?

 When you suffer injuries in a side-by-side ATV, what comes next?
 Can you get compensation for your injuries?
 In many cases, you may have the right to pursue compensation for any injuries sustained in a side-by-side accident.
-Take a look at these critical questions.
+The following FAQs can help answer some questions.

 Does an insurance policy cover the ATV?